Largest Natural Freshwater Lake in the West

-Thousands of years ago the very glaciers that carved the knife ridges and sharp craggy peaks in the Park pushed their way down the Flathead Valley.
+Thousands of years ago the glaciers that carved the knife ridges and sharp craggy peaks in the park pushed their way down the Flathead Valley.
 And when they retreated, they left behind quite a gift.
 Flathead Lake is a sprawling blue jewel at the base of the Swan and Mission ranges.
 It covers nearly 200 square miles, has more than 160 miles of shoreline and reaches a depth of 370 feet.
 But numbers alone can’t begin to describe its beauty or describe the childlike wonder you’ll feel when you first dip your toes into its cool, clear water.

-DAY-VENTURING ON FLATHEAD
+DAY VENTURING ON FLATHEAD